Love Is Just Around the Corner

-"Love Is Just Around the Corner" is a popular song with music by Lewis E. Gensler and lyrics by Leo Robin, published in 1934.
-It was introduced in the 1934 Bing Crosby film Here is My Heart and was also included in the 1935 film Millions in the Air.
+"Love Is Just Around the Corner" is a popular song with music by Lewis E. Gensler and lyrics by Leo Robin, published by Famous Music in 1934.

+Although it was sung by Bing Crosby in the film Here is My Heart, which was released on December 28, 1934, Cliff Edwards (AKA Ukulele Ike) released a recording on October 19 of that year on the Perfect and Banner labels.

-Crosby recorded the song on November 9, 1934 with Georgie Stoll and his Orchestra for Decca Records and it reached the No. 8 position in the USA charts of the day.
+Crosby himself released the song on November 9, 1934, with Georgie Stoll and his Orchestra for Decca Records, which reached No. 8 position in the US charts.
 He recorded the song again in 1954 for his album Bing: A Musical Autobiography.

-The song has become a standard, recorded by many artists.
-Early recordings were made by Bing Crosby in 1934 and Robert Cummings the next year.
+The song was also recorded in 1935 by Robert Cummings for the film Millions in the Air, released on December 12 of that year.
+It became a standard, recorded by other many artists over the decades.